The Amarendine locket is said to have been forged around 600 AD, in the dunes of Amarenda, North Africa.

 In Vannecy, Gaëlle told many stories through her operas and music dramas, some fictional and others true stories (but most of them fictional).
 There, she met the aeronaut, Celeste Martineau, at one of her concerts and the couple immediately became attracted to one another.
 For Celeste, Gaëlle had grown up around the forests and lakes, and was a true mistress of the earth.
 Celeste, on the other hand, introduced Gaëlle to the wonders of the skies.
 Together they were a match made in heaven.
 Celeste took Gaëlle on many moonlight airship flights across the mountains and valleys, discovering new and unknown territories.
 They married at Flood Control Dam no. 7 at the end of the Second World War.

 The Durance River Province is different from the other lands in the Lorallian, because the maiden naming system is reversed.
-In the Durance River Province, the spouse and children take the last name of the mother, and not the father.
+In the Durance River Province, the spouse and children take the last name of the female and not the male.
 Celeste was from a very noble family, yet he agreed that their children would be named "Oreille".
 Gaëlle was henceforth known as Y'Gaëlle.
 Celeste affectionately added the "Y" apostrophe to the beginning of her name in honour of her storytelling.
 Ever since, Gaëlle has gone down in history by the name Y'Gaëlle.

 In the summer of 1951, Y'Gaëlle became pregnant, and gave birth to a baby girl nine months later.
 Y'Gaëlle decided to have a water birth, and the baby girl was delivered in a clam shell in the middle of the Vannecy Flood Basin.
 Y'Gaëlle named her Isabelle, and Isabelle would go on to become the second headmistress in the Oreille family dynasty.